jao11/XMIMSIM/User-guide.md

 ### <a id="advanced"></a>Advanced

 Currently the _Advanced_ page contains only two entries, which both revolve around the deleting of the XMI-MSIM HDF5 files that contain the solid angle grids and the escape peak ratios, respectively.
-It is recommended to remove these files manually when a complete installation of XMI-MSIM is considered necessary (before running the uninstaller or removing the application manually), or if these files somehow got corrupted.
+It is recommended to remove these files manually when a complete uninstall of XMI-MSIM is considered necessary (before running the uninstaller or removing the application manually), or if these files somehow got corrupted.

 ## <a id="checkforupdates"></a>Checking for updates